 Home |

 Catherine "Katie" (Younkin) Lichliter was born on July 22, 1819 near Kingwood, Somerset County, PA, the daughter of John J. and Mary "Polly" (Hartzell) Younkin.
 She wed Rev. Levi Lichliter (1814-1862), one of 13 children of Jacob and Jemima (Campbell) Leichliter, and grandson of German immigrant Levi Lichliter.
 (Their surname has been spelled both ways.)
 He was the founder of what today is the Wesley Chapel United Methodist Church in Scullton, Somerset County.
-Their four children were Norman B. Lichliter, Rev. Marcellus Deaves Lichliter, Milton Campbell Lichliter and Sarah Lichliter.
-They also suffered the deaths of two infants.
+The four children they bore together were Norman Bruce Lichliter, Rev. Marcellus Deaves Lichliter, Milton Campbell Lichliter and Sarah Lichliter.
+They also suffered the deaths of two infants, and the fate of daughter Sarah is unknown.
 The 1913 book Encyclopedia of Pennsylvania Biography, Illustrated, Volume III, by John W. Jordan, says that Catherine's ancestors in Europe had "supported Cromwell, [and] were obligated to flee to this country to escape religious persecution, and found a home among the hills of New England."
 It also reported that Levi's Campbell forbears served at the Battle of the Boyne in the 1600s in Ireland, helping to preserve the Protestant faith in that country before Jacob Conrad Lechleiter of Bremen, Germany emigrating to America in the 1740s.

 Katie is not to be confused with her cousin Susan Younkin, who married Levi's brother John Campbell Lichliter.
 In other examples of the intertwined Lichliter Younkin-Minerd connections, Levi's half sister, Margaret J. Lichliter, married Joel Minerd, son of Jacob and Catherine (Younkin) Minerd Jr.; Levi's niece Amanda wed Martin Miner; and Levi's brother John Campbell Lichliter wed Susan Younkin, daughter of Henry Younkin.
 (See a manuscript list of some of these inter-married families handwritten by the late Agnes [Miner] Miller.)
 The family dwelled on a farm of 111 acres, and were active in the local informal congregation of Methodist worshippers.
 When the group organized into what today is the Wesley Chapel United Methodist Church at Scullton, Levi donated money generously.
 During the final year of his life, as Levi's health declined, an administrator was appointed by the Orphan's Court of Somerset County to manage his estate.

-~ Son Rev. Marcellus Deaves Lichliter ~ Son Rev. Marcellus Deaves Lichliter (1849-1917) was born on April 10, 1849 near New Lexington, Somerset County.
+Daughter Sadie Calista Lichliter (1873-1963) was born in 1873.
+She married V.O.
+Coltrane ( ? - ? ).
+Their home in 1927-1930 was in Springfield, MO.
+Son Oscar Emerson Lichliter (1875-1967) was born on Dec.
+19, 1875 in Joplin, MO.
+He spent nearly all of his life in the town of his birth.
+As an adult he moved to Springfield for employment as secretary of Drury College but was there only for a few years before a return to Joplin.
+In 1914, in Wichita, KS, at the age of 38, he entered into marriage with Nelle Smith (1884-1963), daughter of William Young and Annabelle (Campbell) Smith of Springfield.
+The pair did not reproduce.
+Oscar ventured into real estate, purchasing the Lichliter Building on Main Street and in 1946 acquiring the Lichliter Apartments at the corner of Pearl Avenue and First Street.
+Their address in 1930 was at 403 West First Street and later at 106 North Pearl Avenue.
+He held memberships in the local First Methodist Church and lodge of the Masons.
+In her own right, Nelle served as secretary for several years of the YWCA.
+She passed away at the age of 78 on June 1, 1963.
+With his health failing, he moved into a local nursing home in January 1967.
+There, he died at the age of 91 on Feb.
+3, 1967.
+An obituary said he was "survived by several nieces and nephews."
+Burial was in Mount Hope Cemetery in nearby Webb City. ~ Son Rev. Marcellus Deaves Lichliter ~ Son Rev. Marcellus Deaves Lichliter (1849-1917) was born on April 10, 1849 on a farm near New Lexington, Somerset County.
 He later recalled that "I glory in my kinship.
 My father, on one side, was a German, my father upon the other was an Englishman.
 My mother, on the one side, was a Yankee, and on the other side an Irish woman."
 In describing his growing-up years, he once said that "When I was a boy I thought the more beef I ate and the more cabbage and potatoes I crammed down in my little stomach the sooner I would be a man."
 He married Mary Florence McIlyar ( ? - ? ), daughter of Rev. James Jackson and Alice (Morris) McIlyar of Butler, Butler County, PA.
 The wedding took place in Butler on June 22, 1876, when Marcellus was age 27.
 They had two children -- McIlyar Hamilton Lichliter and Alice Morris Crooks.
 Marcellus' relatives knew him as a "famous minister," but he also was an educator, author and lecturer, "descended from good ancestral stock -- German, English and Scotch-Irish -- grafted into New England Puritan stock," said his entry in the 1913 book, Encyclopedia of Pennsylvania Biography, Illustrated, Volume III, authored by John W. Jordan.
 He obtained secondary education at Mount Union College in Ohio and then taught school for several years.
 Yearning to pursue a career in Christian ministry as had his father, Marcellus began his preaching career in 1872 as part of the Pittsburgh Annual Conference, and remained in this role for 28 years.
 During that time, he was "statistician" for a decade until poor health forced him to step down.

 He was an eyewitness to the aftermath of two tragic, violent events which shaped Pittsburgh's labor history -- the 1877 railroad strike which causes millions in damages, and the 1889 Homestead steelworker strike resulting in the deaths of both strikers and Pinkerton detectives.

-Son Rev. McIlyar Hamilton Lichliter (1877-1961) was born in 1877 and was a third generation Christian clergyman.
+Son Rev. McIlyar Hamilton Lichliter (1877-1961) was born in 1877 in Butler, Butler County, PA and was a third generation Christian clergyman.
 He married Gertrude Larimore ( ? - ? ), daughter of Dr. and Mrs. J.M.
 Larimore of Greenfield, IN.
+The ceremony was led by McIlyar's father.
+In announcing the happy event, a newspaper said that the couple "are well known in college circles, both having been graduated from dePauw university with the class of 1900...
+The bride had charge of the English department in the Greenfield High School last year and was a popular and successful teacher.
+The groom was assistant state secretary Y.M.C.A. headquarters at Indianapolis, in 1900, and is now pastor of the M.E.
+Church, South Fork, Pa."
 Their two children were Mary Florence Lichliter and Rev. James Marcellus Lichliter.
 McIlyar attended Duquesne College, Ohio Wesleyan University and DePauw University, receiving a bachelor of arts from DePauw in 1900.
 He then obtained a master's degree from DePauw in 1903.
-Pursuing the ministry, he began his career as a Methodist Episcopal Church minister in Pennsylvania, in Pitcairn (1900-1901), South Fork (1901-1903) and Verona (1903-1905) before transferring to Genesee, New York (1905), St. Louis (1908) and Baltimore (1913, Grace Methodist Episcopal Church).
-He withdrew from the Methodist denomination and joined the Congregational Church in 1919.
-He was a prolific writer and may have been in Boston in 1924, when his name appears as a co-author of Grant Night Dinner involving the Middlesex Club.
-In 1936, Harper & Brothers published his book A Pillow of Stones.
-McIlyar gave a sermon before the Congregational Church's General Council at Berkeley, CA on Aug.
-18, 1940, as the World War II storm clouds were forming in Europe, and it was reprinted as an article headlined "Invincible Freedom" in the November 1940 edition of Congregational Vermont.
-In the piece, he wrote:
+Pursuing the ministry, he began his career as a Methodist Episcopal Church minister in Pennsylvania, in Pitcairn (1900-1901), South Fork (1901-1903) and Verona (1903-1905) before transferring to Genesee, NY (1905), St. Louis (1908) and Baltimore (1913, Grace Methodist Episcopal Church).

 |